 When most of us think about our accountant, filing taxes often comes to mind.
 However, accountants are trusted advisers that can offer much more to their clients than just preparing tax returns.
-Recently, we had a chance to speak with Greg Freyman, CPA to learn more about his New York City based accounting practice and the innovative ways he is able to offer value to his clients.
+Recently, we had a chance to speak with Greg Freyman, CPA to learn more about his Jacksonville Florida based accounting practice and the innovative ways he is able to offer value to his clients.

 How is your firm different from other accounting practices?

 Our accounting firm, Freyman CPA P.C., not only has decades of work experience, but we also work with the latest and greatest technologies available in the marketplace.
 The result is that we are able to not only provide traditional accounting services such as bookkeeping and tax preparation work, but we can offer our clients strategic advice as their most trusted business adviser.

 In addition, our efficient processes allow us to provide our services at an affordable fee in comparison to the majority of the market.
 Lastly, we focus a lot of our attention on building client relationships and understand how important it is to be very accessible.

 What types of technologies are you using to work with clients?